 Find out what our credit ratings are and then make an action plan to make them better.
-It’s always seemed a little backwards to me to pay to find out how good your credit rating is, but now Clearscore exists, and lets you check your credit rating completely free of charge, for ever!
-It’s worth bearing in mind any sort of joint credit is still linked for 6 years, even if you not longer have an account open, and if something doesn’t look right you can get it sorted sooner rather than later.
+It’s always seemed a little backwards to me to pay to find out how good your credit rating is, but now clearscore exists, and lets you check your credit rating completely free of charge, for ever!

 Use Reward cards & cashback sites

 Make the most of our reward cards.
-I hardly ever check the balance on my reward cards, but happened to look at my Co-operative reciept today and it has £16 of points on and I only started using it in November, and we don’t even do our main shop there!
+I hardly ever check the balance on my reward cards but when I do it’s a nice little extra.
+I check the points collected on my Co-operative receipt today and it has £16 of points on, and that’s only about 4 months of every now and then grocery bits, we don’t even do our main shop there.
 I’ve also signed up with Quidco to get cashback on lots of popular online retail sites.

 Plan our meals weekly.
 Something I dabble with and want to get a lot better with this year.
 I work out how many of us will be home for dinner each night of the week (Sam works some evenings) and then scour the cupboards for what we already have.
 I have an a4 sheet taped inside each food cupboard with a list of contents, marking them off as I use them so I can see at a glance what I have and what I need to buy.
 Often I will make a double sized portion so that we can keep or freeze some, which works well for meals for me when Sam is at work.
 So this also saves money on electricity/gas cooking costs as I just reheat in the microwave!
 We do our big food shop at Tesco, who have a good online meal planner.